 Next morning, I was on the bus to Kodaikanal.
 Finding an empty window seat in bus always makes me happy.
 I really enjoy looking outside feeling the wind through the window.
 The bus was moving through the hot plains of Tamil Nadu, the people here with their hard work turned these land a better place for agriculture.

 Kodaikanal is one of the busiest tourist places in South India.
 Tourists come throughout the year, equally preferred by honeymooners, backpackers and casual tourists.
-The magic mushrooms which grow in the Kodai hills attract lots of international travellers also.
+The magic mushrooms which grow in the Kodai hills attract lots of international travelers also.

 Reached Kodaikanal bus station by evening.
 My friend has already sent the location details.
 I have to reach Kookal.
 After enquiring at the bus station, understood why my friend told to reach as early as possible.
 There are no frequent buses, I had to wait 2 hours and it was the last bus.